 Merit Badge Day

-ECE day is a day long event hosted by IEEE to help promote interaction between the undergraduate population, the faculty, and industry representatives.
-To this end we organize an event where we have faculty and industry professionals speaking to us about various technical and professional topics.
+ECE day is a day-long event hosted by IEEE to help promote interaction between the undergraduate population, the faculty, and industry representatives.
+To this end, we organize an event where we have faculty and industry professionals speaking to us about various technical and professional topics.
 We received lots of positive feedback from those who attended and look forward to hosting it again this year.

 Citrus Hack and Cutie Hack

-Citrus Hack is an annual 36 hour hackathon meant to try to develop students skills in their engineering fields.
+Citrus Hack is an annual 36 hour hackathon meant to try to develop students' skills in their engineering fields.
 We create a positive atmosphere perfect for working and getting a project done.
-The students start a project with a team of up to 4 members and hopefully they finish by the end of the hackathon.
+The students start a project with a team of up to 4 members and hopefully finish by the end of the hackathon.
 They will then demonstrate these projects to industry members and professional engineers.
 The judges will then choose winners in certain categories to reward the team members of their hard work.

 During the hackathon, we host workshops on certain skills, provide guest speakers to give insight on how to pursue goals, and even play games.
 We try to make the event as fun as possible while trying to create an amazing outcome.
 The organizers also provide free shirts, swag, and every sign meal of the three days is completely free.